Aliases for TGM2 Gene

 GeneCards Summary for TGM2 Gene

 TGM2 (Transglutaminase 2) is a Protein Coding gene.
 Diseases associated with TGM2 include Dermatitis Herpetiformis and Balanitis Xerotica Obliterans.
-Among its related pathways are Respiratory electron transport, ATP synthesis by chemiosmotic coupling, and heat production by uncoupling proteins. and CREB Pathway.
+Among its related pathways are Thromboxane A2 receptor signaling and Respiratory electron transport, ATP synthesis by chemiosmotic coupling, and heat production by uncoupling proteins..
 Gene Ontology (GO) annotations related to this gene include GTP binding and protein-glutamine gamma-glutamyltransferase activity.
 An important paralog of this gene is TGM5.